subconsciousnetwork/subtext/specification.md

 Evolutionary systems often generate unexpected solutions.
 Nature selects for good enough.

 > There is no such thing as advantageous in a general sense.
 There is only advantageous for the circumstances you’re living in.
-(Olivia Judson, Santa Fe Institute)
+(Olivia Judson, Santa Fe Institute https://overcast.fm/+UtNTAcN2Y/13:36)

-Evolving systems exist in punctuated equilibrium.
+Evolving systems exist in /punctuated-equilibrium.

-& punctuated-equilibrium.st

 # Questions